zwpdbh/ocaml_in_action/README.md

 - We could load all function from our
 - See [Load vs Use](https://courses.cs.cornell.edu/cs3110/2021sp/textbook/modules/toplevel.html)
   - `#load` will load bytecode and makes the module available.
+    - It is better to use `#load` since it reflects how other code interact with it.
   - `#use` is textual inclusion: it's like typing the contents of the file directly into the toplevel.
 So, it doesn't cause a module to be available.
 The functions in the module can be accessed directly.
+    - There is a convonient plugin in vscode: "ocaml_toplevel_loader".
+After install it, if we want to interact with functions defined in some `.ml` file:
+      - Run `utop` first.
+      - Then, click the small arrow button to load the content of that file into toplevel using `#use`.
 # Summary
 ## Some definitions
   - `dune-package` is usually contains one `package` which includes the code in the repo.